Shell Careers 2025 | Energy Sector and Oilfield Jobs

 Types of Jobs

 When most people think of Shell, they picture gas stations or maybe oil rigs.
 But there’s a lot more going on behind the scenes.
-The company hires for all kinds of roles across operations, engineering, digital tech, retail, and even sustainability.
-Some jobs are hands-on, others are office-based or remote, and a lot of them lead to real growth if you’re looking to build a long-term career.
 Here’s a closer look at the types of jobs you’ll find, no matter where you’re starting.

 Working at Shell Gas Stations